NHOrus/srwq-compilation/episode-06.md

 "Skip it.
 Between this catastrophe, your insubordination, and your constant attempts to access ATX mechs, I have more than enough to terminate your transfer.
 Take whats left of your little piggy, and go back to Japan.
 Tell Date that if you're the best she can come up with, humanity deserves whatever the next batch of aliens does to them."

 Shines hands balled into fists.
-"You...you...Say that to my face!!"
+"You... you...
+Say that to my face!!"

 The laugh is mocking and completely humorless.
 "Beleive me, little girl, you really don't want me to do that.
 Now I want you off the Shirogane in half an hour, or I'll throw you off.
 Understood?"

-"Y...yes."
+"Y... yes."
 Shine turned away, blinking away the tears.
 I haven't failed.
 I haven't!!
 My true mission was to gather intel for the Director, and I have a lot to tell her...